SaadAhmad/in_constexpr/README.md

 Note, you can't do something like ```if (!in_constexpr()) ``` due to those methods being a syntatic sugar.
 Use either ```if (in_constexpr())``` or ```if (in_runtime())```.

 The library also provides a smart_assert which you can use regular assert but stil work within constexpr functions.

+You can find more examples under the examples folder.

 ```cpp